HOGENT-MLOps/mlops-labs/assignment/01-docker.md

 docker push <your-username>/webapp
 ```

 To test if your image is successfully pushed to Docker Hub, you can remove all images for the webapp from your local machine and then pull it from Docker Hub.
 Use `docker image rm` to remove all images for the webapp.
 Use the `docker images` command to check if all images are removed.
-You should only have Portainer and MongoDB images left.
+You should only have Portainer and MySQL images left.

-If so, copy your current `docker-compose.yml` to `docker-compose-mongo.yml`.
+If so, copy your current `docker-compose.yml` to `docker-compose-mysql.yml`.
 Alter the `docker-compose.yml` file so that it uses the image from Docker Hub instead of building the image locally.
 You should be able to start **and** test the application using the image from Docker Hub.
 Make sure to first start the webapp and database services in the background and then run the tests.

 ## Reflection

 This setup oversimplifies the real world.
-In the real world, you would probably use a managed database service like [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) or [Amazon RDS](https://aws.amazon.com/rds/).
+In the real world, you would probably use a managed database service like [Azure Database](https://azure.microsoft.com/en-us/products/mysql) or [Amazon RDS](https://aws.amazon.com/rds/).
 These services are easier to use, are more robust than a self-hosted database but tend to be expensive.
 Nevertheless, it's important to know how to run a database in a container.
 You might need it on your local machine, in a CI/CD pipeline or to reduce costs in a small project.

 You would also use a managed CI/CD service like [Jenkins](https://www.jenkins.io/) or [GitHub Actions](https://docs.github.com/en/actions) to run the tests and deploy the application.
 But more on that in a later module.